JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 $ docker tag example-secure localhost:443/example-secure
 ```

-Now, when we push the fully qualified tag, it will know to use the registry hosted locally, instead of the implicit
+Now, when we push the fully qualified image name, it will know to use the registry hosted locally, instead of the
-docker hub registry.
+implicit docker hub registry.

 ```{code-block} console
 $ docker push localhost:443/example-secure